CoLRev-Environment/colrev/docs/source/dev_docs/setup/github_codespaces.rst

    # navigate with
    ls
    cd
-   # open any text files with
+   # open any text files directly in VSCode
    code mytextfile.txt
+   # or in the terminal window with nano or vim
+   nano mytextfile2.txt
+   vim mytextfile3.txt

 [Optional, diagnostics] Check if everything is setup correctly: